Paul Faraci: Illinois Senate

-On December 9, 2022, Scott Bennett died from complications due to a brain tumor.
-This created a vacancy for both the remainder of the 102nd General Assembly and the 103rd General Assembly to which Bennett had been elected.
-Scott Bennett's widow, Stacy, was appointed to fill the remainder of Scott's term in the 102nd General Assembly.
-On January 7, 2023, Faraci was appointed by the Democratic county party chairpersons of Champaign and Vermilion County to serve in the 103rd General Assembly.
+On December 9, 2022, Illinois State Senator Scott Bennett died from complications due to a brain tumor.
+This created a vacancy in his seat for both the remainder of the 102nd Illinois General Assembly and the upcoming 103rd General Assembly, to which Bennett had just been elected.
+Scott Bennett's widow, Stacy, was appointed to fill the remainder of her husband's unfinished term but was not a candidate to fill the upcoming full-term vacancy.
+On January 7, 2023, Faraci was appointed by the Democratic county party chairpersons of Champaign and Vermilion Counties to serve out Bennett's full term.
 He took office on January 11, 2023.
+Faraci had been a close friend of Bennett and has emphasized honoring his legacy at multiple points throughout his term, especially when discussing legislation to support individuals with disabilities.

+Faraci was elected to a full term in 2024.

+In 2025, Faraci was the chief sponsor of Illinois Senate Bill 1723, which increased environmental protections for the Mahomet Aquifer, a sole-source aquifer supplying clean drinking water to "approximately 800,000 people across 15 counties in East Central Illinois."
+The bill was passed on a bipartisan basis and was signed into law by Governor JB Pritzker in August, 2025.

+In June 2026, Faraci accompanied U.S. Senator Tammy Duckworth and Illinois Treasurer Mike Frerichs on a diplomatic visit to Taiwan.
+The visit included a meeting with Taiwanese President Lai Ching-te.